schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Workable Fascism

-A animal control worker places a glare clutches at a entrance.
+A animal control worker places a glare clutches at an entrance.

 ## Tractor